20dec/mexcpricebot/README.md

 ```

 ##Usage
-To use the MXC Price Bot, follow these steps:
+To use the MEXC Price Bot, follow these steps:

 Start a chat with the bot by searching for it in Telegram or clicking on the provided link.
 Use the /price SYMBOL command to fetch the latest price, high, low, and amount data for a specific cryptocurrency symbol.
 Replace SYMBOL with the desired cryptocurrency symbol (e.g., BTC, ETH, LTC).